confluentinc/ksql/docs/developer-guide/joins/join-streams-and-tables.md

 Table-Table Joins
 -----------------

+ksqlDB supports primary-key (1:1) as well as foreign-key (1:N) joins between tables.
+Many-to-many (N:M) joins are currently not supported though.
+For a foreign-key join, you can use any left table column in the join condition to join it with the primary-key of the right table.

-ksqlDB supports INNER, LEFT OUTER, and FULL OUTER joins between tables.
+For primary-key joins INNER, LEFT OUTER, and FULL OUTER joins are supported.
+For foreign-key joins INNER and LEFT OUTER joins are supported.

 Table-table joins are always non-windowed joins.